activisthandbook/activisthandbook/articles/strategy.md

 Strategies can be used for anything.
 In the commercial sector, business strategies are used to make more profit.
 Activists use campaign strategies to bring about positive social change.

-A campaign strategy is made up out of these basic elements:
+A campaign strategy is made up out of these **basic elements** below.
+We put them in a logical order: first, you should think as broadly as possible about your visions, social and political context, and power.
+Step by step, we move through ‘cutting’ problems to issues, considering the steps involved in resolving the problem you’re focused on, who you might work with and how you expect to influence power-holders.
+Finally, becoming even more specific: what tactics will you use?

 ### **1\.
 Vision 💡**